onefastsnail/tail-time/README.md

 Many things in the roadmap but here are a few:

+- Get creative with the topics, maybe use OpenAI to get those.
 - Experiment and explore different prompts and models.
   - Many of the updated models are often inaccessible due to traffic.
 - Feed to the tale back into OpenAI for validation and improvements.